Contact Me - What's New on the site - Leeds United news

 Dave Tomlinson is the webmaster for the mightyleeds.co.uk website, and Leeds United in the 1970s is his tenth book about the club.

-In Leeds United in the 1970s, Dave Tomlinson takes an unflinching look at this turbulent golden era.
+In Leeds United in the 1970s, Dave Tomlinson takes you inside the glory, the grit, and the grudges that defined the club’s golden years.
 Leeds were not just a football team during this period — they were a force of nature.
 Loved by their own, loathed by many, they played with a ruthless edge that shattered the cosy status quo of English football.

-Packed with vivid stories, telling quotes, and behind-the-scenes perspectives, Leeds United in the 1970s is not just a football book — it’s the story of a team that redefined what it meant to win, and what it cost to chase greatness.
+Packed with fresh research, vivid storytelling, and behind-the-scenes insight, Leeds United in the 1970s isn’t just a football book.
+It’s the definitive chronicle of a team that redefined what it meant to win… and the price they paid for it.

 Get a copy at Amberley Publishing or Amazon.
-Author signed copies are available by e-mailing dave.tomlinson@gmail.com.
+Signed copies available direct from the author: dave.tomlinson@gmail.com

 Published by Amberley Publishing (15 July 2025)